pauldziegielewski/trail-botanica/README.md

 4. Create a pull request to the main repository.

 Please ensure that your code follows the coding standards and includes appropriate unit tests.

+## Special Mentions
+We would like to thank Dhaval Shah, our classmate for helping us with issues whenever we had to fix.
+We would also like to thank Christine Bittle, our course co-ordinator for guiding and giving us feedback on building up this project.

 ## License